jozu-ai/kitops/ROADMAP.md

 * Add provenance for KitOps ModelKit builds 💡
 * Add CLI warnings if attestation was expected and not found 💡

+### Signing

+Users can optionally sign their ModelKit using something like Cosign in order to add an extra layer of security to their packaging.

+* Add docs on signing and verifying to docs 🛳️